 - MAT 125 (4 units)

-- Select four courses with a BIO, CHM, CIS, CS, MAT, or PHY.
+- Select four courses with a BIO, CHM, CIS, CS, or PHY prefix.
 Any prefix may be used more than once.
-BIO 100, BIO 154, CHM 130 and courses used to satisfy Liberal Studies requirements cannot count toward this Psychology requirement.
+BIO 100, BIO 154, CHM 130, BIO 300, recitation courses, and courses used to satisfy Liberal Studies requirements cannot count toward this Psychology requirement.
 (12-16 units)

 - Additional psychology coursework (6 units)